VIPER VANTAGE OGI GAS LEAK DETECTION SYSTEM SOLUTION

 Go here to get a quote and start detecting gas leaks now:

-Quick word on Gas Leak D
+A quick word on Gas Leak D

 The most common gas leak detectors used by LDAR operators are the portable analyzers used as they walk around inspecting individual devices which are common sources of gas leaks.
-They are also the most labor intensive of the gas leak detector choices.
+They are also the most labor-intensive of the gas leak detector choices.

 Handheld Optical Gas Imaging (OGI) gas leak detectors have shown themselves to be fantastic tools for productivity improvements among LDAR operators, and the technology improves the LDAR process significantly.